l0m-dev/Max-Payne-3-First-Person/README.md

 # Max Payne 3 - First Person Mod

 This mod creates a first person camera for you to use in Max Payne 3.

 You can configure the mod in the FirstPerson.ini file.

+Get the latest version here: <https://github.com/l0m-dev/Max-Payne-3-First-Person/releases>
 Requires scripthook: <https://www.nexusmods.com/maxpayne3/mods/5>

 Mod video: <https://youtu.be/dCxxW9OzikY>